hubmapconsortium/asct-b-generator/README.md

 We don't currently allow anatomical structures to be assigned features (e.g., genes, proteins, references, etc) if they have children.
 Features such as genes and proteins are only applied to the lowest level of anatomical structures and to cell types.

-A header line is optional and will be ignored.
+The first line in the input file is assumed to contain a header and is ignored.

 The following example is incomplete and just included to exemplify the field values and usage: